Matching Bonus in MLM: How It Works, Benefits, and Implementation

 Step 3: Apply the Matching Bonus Percentages

-Once the eligibility and levels are locked in, you must fix the actual percentage of the matching bonus that will be applied to each qualifying downline member’s commission.
-This is the core of any MLM matching bonus calculation, and it follows a straightforward formula:
+Once the eligibility and levels are locked in, you must fix the actual percentage of the matching bonus.
+The following formula will be applied to calculate it:

 Matching Bonus = Downline Member's Commission × Matching Bonus Percentage